 Email firstname.lastname@example.org from your uoguelph.ca email account to request a refund.
 The refund will be issued through Electronic Funds Transfer (EFT) – Direct Deposit.
 Please submit your banking information on WebAdvisor if we do not already have your information on file.
 Read the instructions for submitting your banking information.

 Due to the current situation with COVID-19, we are experiencing a significantly higher volume of refund requests and are working to issue refunds as quickly as possible.
-Please allow four to six weeks for a refund to be received in your bank account.
+Please allow one to two weeks for a refund to be received in your bank account.

 Eligibility for new or continuing scholarships will be based on numerically graded courses only.
 Students who opt for a “pass” on courses in Winter 2020 will have those courses included in their cumulative credits requirement, but it will not impact their cumulative grade point average for selection or eligibility.